 Membership is separated into two questions.
 Waves 1, 3, and 5 use one set of formatted question and waves 2 and 4 use another.
-Waves 1, 3, and 5 ask the following: Please look carefully at the following list of voluntary organisations and activities and say which, if any, do you belong to.
+Waves 1, 3, and 5 ask the following questions: Please look carefully at the following list of voluntary organizations and activities and select which, if any, do you belong to.
 Waves 2 and 4 ask: Now I am going to read out a list of voluntary organizations; for each one, could you tell me whether you are a member, an active member, or not a member of that type of organization?
 The first membership question has three answer choices (active member, inactive member, and not a member).
 Questions for Waves 2 and 4 offer two options (belongs, do not belong).
 We use both questions to observe survey membership in political parties and professional associations.
-Because the number of answer choices for each question differs, we combine active and inactive membership from the first set of questions to maintain consistency.
+Because the number of answer choices for each question differs, we combine the active and inactive membership from the first set of questions to maintain consistency.

-Confidence entails one question in all waves: I am going to name numerous organisations.
+Confidence entails one question in all waves: I am going to name numerous organizations.
 For each one, could you tell me how much confidence you have in them: is it a great deal of confidence, quite a lot of confidence, not very much confidence, or none at all?
 We measure confidence in political parties, government, parliament, and the justice system.

 As control variables, we include political (Alliance and Target Democracy), economic (Target ln (GDPPC)), issue (Issue Salience), and geographical variables (Contiguity and Distance).
 Alliance uses the Correlates of War Formal Alliance dataset (Gibler, 2009).
 If the sanctioned country is not allied with the sanctioning country, the variable is coded 0.
 Target Democracy measures the degree of democracy in the sanctioned country based on the V-Dem project’s Electoral democracy index.
-It measures how much the ideal of electoral democracy is achieved in a given year and given country.
+It measures how much the ‘ideal of electoral democracy’ is achieved in a given year and given country.
 The variable varies from 0 (least democratic) to 1 (most democratic) based on the concept of Polyarchy (Coppedge et al., 2020).
 Target GDP per capita is the logged GDP per capita of the sanctioned country, which measures its economic power.
 Issue salience identifies the leading institutions in the country that initiates sanctions.
 They include bureaucracy, legislature, executive or government, judiciary, and others.
 We expect the salience of the issue at stake to increase when legislative or executive branches, rather than a bureaucracy or judiciary, initiates sanctions.
-Elected politicians have incentives to publicize opponents’ positions and their own.
+Elected politicians have incentives to publicize the opponents’ positions and their own.
 Thus, Issue salience equals 1 if Sanction Identity in the TIES dataset indicates legislature, executive, or government and 0 otherwise.
-Distance measures the physical distance between the sanctioning and sanctioned countries to control for geographical proximity, as neighboring countries can be more exposed to sanctions than remote countries.
-We use the logged values of Distance.
+Distance measures the physical distance between the sanctioning and sanctioned countries to control for geographical proximity, as neighboring countries can be more exposed to sanctions than remote countries, and we use the logged values of Distance.
 Contiguity is a six-category variable that measures the contiguity between the sanctioning and sanctioned countries.
 The Appendix summarizes statistics for all variables.

 Methods

-Because our dependent variable is binary, we use probit analysis with robust standard errors to evaluate the hypotheses.
+Because the dependent variable is binary, we use probit analysis with robust standard errors to evaluate the hypotheses.

 Results